 When you have that first chat with a potential new client it’s important you both understand what each other’s expectations are.
 They’ll probably expect you to lead the conversation (they’re new to this but you’re the expert right?) so confidently explain how the whole thing works and clarify what types of things they need doing.

-Email them a copy of your T&C’s but always verbally outline the main points such as your rates and payment terms.
+Email them a copy of your contract and T&C’s but always verbally outline the main points such as your rates and payment terms.

 Discussing money will feel awkward at first but you don’t want anyone pleading ignorance later – so ignore my advice at your peril!

 It does get much easier, and as with your ‘new client initial discussion spiel,’ you’ll quickly find a patter/method you feel comfortable with.